Don't sleep on this exclusive deal: Yana's famous body pillow is 20% off right now | CNN Underscored

-For those of us who love to curl up with a body pillow at night, Yana has one of the best around: Made from organic, luxurious textiles, it’s a great little or big spoon at night and can curl around you for lower back support.
+For those of us who love to curl up with a body pillow at night, Yana has one of the best around.
+Made from organic, luxurious textiles, it’s a great little or big spoon at night and can curl around you for lower back support.
 Plus, it provides a place to prop up your book or laptop while you work from the sofa during the day.

 Now, with the exclusive code UNDERSCORED20, you can save 20% on the well-engineered pillow during the entire month of August.
 It’s the perfect opportunity to make an investment in your sleep (after all, it makes up about a third of your life!).

-The brand says that they’ve worked hard to “perfect the art and science of tonight’s sleep,” and the contours of this U-shaped pillow reflect the thought they’ve put into its ergonomics, which “promote deep, transformative sleep.”
+The brand says that it has worked hard to “perfect the art and science of tonight’s sleep,” and the contours of this U-shaped pillow reflect the thought the brand has put into its ergonomics, which “promote deep, transformative sleep.”

 - Yana Pillow ($159.20, originally $199; yanasleep.com)

-Hot sleepers, this is your jam too: The organic cotton and bamboo velour the pillow is made from will help keep you cool at night, whether you’re just a bit sensitive to high summer temps or you’re in that night-sweats stage of your life.
+Hot sleepers, this is your jam too: The organic cotton and bamboo velour the pillow is made from will help keep you cool at night, whether you’re just a bit sensitive to high summer temps or you’re in that night sweats stage of your life.
 It’s also great for anyone who needs a little extra relaxation in their knees or joints.

 Best of all, it fits in a queen bed, even with a partner sleeping in it too.
 Share it with them or use it as a barrier on the hottest of summer nights — it’s made for use alone or together.